-Ref B/fwd Action Lead Officer Implementation Action Update 31 October 2019 Revised Status from 2018/19 (ref) ру Implementation Date Core Principle E: Focusing on developing the entity's capacity, inc luding the capability of its lead ership and the CPE/1 Implement a programme of training and development programme within the OPCC. safety.
+Ref B/fwd from 2018/19 (ref) Action Lead Officer Implementation by · Revised Implementation Date Status Core Principle E: Focusing on developing the entity's capacity, including the capability of its leadership and the CPE/1 Implement a programme of training and development programme within the OPCC. safety.
 Head of Communications and Business Services 30th September 2019 A programme of development and training has been finalised, approved by the OPCC Exec Team and is now being implemented Completed CPE/2 Review contract management arrangements and implement recommendations.
-Head of Partnerships and Commissioning 31st March 2020 Although on track to complete the COVID-19 Pandemic and subsequent cancellation of PCC elections has delayed the completion of this action.
-This action will be carried forward into 20/21 30th September 2020 Overdue / timescale exceeded CPE/3 CPE/4 Develop a vision for the delivery of Procurement within the Constabulary and OPCC to meet organisational needs.
+Head of Partnerships and Commissioning 31st March 2020 30th September 2020 Overdue / timescale exceeded CPE/3 CPE/4 Develop a vision for the delivery of Procurement within the Constabulary and OPCC to meet organisational needs.
 Director of Corporate Support 30th September 2019 Procurement Strategy 2019-2022 approved by COG and PCC early 2019.
 Phase 1 (mandatory steps) delivered resulting in an improved audit report.
 Now focusing on Opportunity phase where business partners will specialise in specific areas of Commercial activity.
 Future updates covered in Annual Commercial Report.
-Completed Core Principle F: Focusing on managing risks and performance the rough internal control and stro ng public financial CPF/1 Scope the approach and put in place arrangements to support the development of the Police & Crime Plan 2020/2024.
+Completed Core Principle F: Focusing on managing risks and performance th rough internal control and stro ng public financial CPF/1 Scope the approach and put in place arrangements to support the development of the Police & Crime Plan 2020/2024.
 Head of Partnerships and Commissioning 31st January 2020 Due to COVID-19 and thesubsequent cancellation of PCC elections this action will be carred forward into 1920/21 31 March 2021 Overdue / timescale exceeded